AMELI: Angular Matrix Elements of Lanthanide Ions: Abstract

 \section{Abstract}

-Matrix elements of spherical tensor operators are fundamental to the analysis of lanthanide spectra in both amorphous and crystalline host materials.
-In the intermediate coupling scheme, the eigenvectors of the Hamiltonian define the electronic structure, while the eigenvalues determine the energy levels of the $f^N$ configuration.
-By utilizing these eigenvectors to evaluate electric and magnetic dipole operators, one can identify the radiative line strengths for all transitions in both absorption and emission.
-This work presents a comprehensive framework for the direct calculation of angular matrix elements using a Slater determinant basis and their subsequent transformation to the traditional $LS$-coupling scheme.
-Unlike conventional indirect methods, this approach is more universally applicable, though it is computationally more intensive.
-A concise set of general rules is prepared to enable the calculation of angular matrix elements for virtually any spherical tensor operator within an $f^N$ configuration.
-The computational overhead of this direct approach is well within the capabilities of modern desktop computing.
-Furthermore, since these configuration-specific angular matrices are mathematical constants independent of the host environment, they need only be calculated once.
-The Python package \ameli\ is introduced, which employs exact arithmetic to generate the matrix elements with absolute mathematical precision.
-Both the underlying algorithms and the calculated matrices for all lanthanide ions are provided in open-access repositories.
-This removes a significant barrier for experimentalists, providing the necessary operator matrices without requiring them to navigate the intricate theory and algorithmic implementation.
+Matrix elements of spherical tensor operators are fundamental to analyzing lanthanide spectra in both amorphous and crystalline host materials.
+This work presents a comprehensive framework for calculating angular matrix elements using a Slater determinant basis and their subsequent transformation to the traditional $LS$-coupling scheme using the classification introduced by Racah.
+While computationally demanding, this direct product-state approach is more universally applicable than conventional methods and remains well within modern desktop computing capabilities.
+We provide a concise set of general rules to calculate angular matrix elements for virtually any spherical tensor operator within an $f^N$ configuration.
+Because these matrices are mathematical constants independent of the host environment, they need only be calculated once.
+A comprehensive set of calculated matrix elements for unit and angular momentum operators, alongside perturbation Hamiltonians, is made available in the open-access repository \ameli.
+By utilizing exact arithmetic, \ameli\ eliminates the numerical artifacts and rounding errors inherent to conventional floating-point representations.
+This takes full advantage of the selection rules and symmetry properties of each operator, resulting in a very compact data format due to the high sparsity of the matrices and the small number of unique non-zero elements.
+While the evaluation of final physical observables requires subsequent numerical diagonalization, this foundational repository is intended to replace legacy tables currently used for semi-empirical calculations.
+Extensive quantitative comparisons to classic tables from Judd and Carnall are presented, and application examples are demonstrated using the open-source Python reference implementation \texttt{YALIP}.

 \keywords{Spherical tensor operators; f-electron configurations; Lanthanide ions; Judd-Ofelt theory; Rare-earth spectroscopy; Exact arithmetic; Intermediate coupling; Angular matrix elements; Slater determinants}